deno-plc/vite-plugin-deno/README.md

 ## How does this work?

-This plugin effectively consists of a custom rollup loader that is injected at the earliest stage possible (even before the builtin fs loader).
+This plugin consists of a custom rollup loader that is injected at the earliest stage possible (even before the builtin fs loader).
 It catches every import that:

 - starts with `jsr:`